 —–Composing and Arranging

 Jonathan is an active composer and arranger.
 He has titles published with Clear Note Publications, Classical Vocal Reprints, Abundant Silence Publishing, Lathkill Music Publishers, and Musik Fabrik (Editions de la Fabrique Musique).
 He has also been published in Soundboard: The Journal of the Guitar Foundation of America.
 The magazine published one of Jonathan’s arrangements and wrote a brief article about him and his work.
 His work has been called “fabulous” by Guitarnotes, ”superb” by Steve Marsh of Classical Guitar Magazine, and “tasteful, impeccably written and exceptionally enjoyable” by Mike D. Brownell of Rovi Music.
 Jonathan’s original score Uproot – which became the first movement of his Idioglossia suite - was chosen as a winner in the 6th Annual Colorado Composers Concert Competition and was premiered by the Playground Ensemble at the Metropolitan State University of Denver.
 The recording of that premier was also featured in the Playground Ensemble’s e-newsletter.
 The internationally respected Spanish Guitar Centre in Nottingham UK selected one of Jonathan’s editions as their Book of the Week.
-Music libraries at notable universities have selected his work for their catalogues including the University of Cincinnati, Rock Valley College, La Crosse Public Library, University of Denver and Oberlin College.
+A growing number of distinguished libraries carry his scores including the University of Cincinnati, University of Denver, Oberlin College, Cleveland Institute of Music, Johns Hopkins, San Francisco Conservatory, CU Boulder, Yale University, Cornell University, McGill University (Canada), the Royal College of Music (London), the Library of Congress, and Juilliard.

 Jonathan is proud to be endorsed by Godin Guitars and Steve Clayton Guitar Picks.
 These fine companies also endorse notable musicians like Roger Waters from Pink Floyd (Godin) and Gavin Rossdale of Bush (Steve Clayton Picks).

 Jonathan is a Voting Member of the National Academy of Recording Arts and Sciences (the Grammys).
 His performance rights are administered by SoundExchange and the American Society of Composers Authors and Publishers (ASCAP).
-Jonathan is a two-time winner of the ASCAP Plus Composition Award in the Concert Division.
-This is a national award given for “creative and prestigious contributions to American music.”
+For three consecutive years the American Society of Composers Authors and Publishers has given Jonathan the ASCAP Plus Award which provides funding in recognition of “creative and prestigious contributions to American concert music.”